SOLVING THE PROBLEM OF PROBLEM SOLVING

 Then there is a second group that works on the breaking down of the problem.
 Dissecting it to its constituents.
 This group will never work on anything else except identifying the parts that make up the problem-set.
 For example “information deprivation”, “easily avoidable negative health outcomes” and “lack of skills and jobs” are the main factors related with remaining in poverty.

-Basically all these groups do is break their subset of the problem further in to ever increasingly actionable items.
+Basically, all these groups do is break their subset of the problem further in to ever increasingly actionable items.
 So far nobody is thinking about solutions.
-At this point, we could be 10-20 or even 100 layers down in the problem solving structure.
-Each layer consisting of one or more human or neural network working either individually or in co-operation.
-The point so far is to stay away as far as possible from any idea of solution.
+At this point, we could be 10-20 or even 100 layers down in the problem-solving structure.
+Each layer consisting of one or more human or neural network working either individually or in cooperation.
+The point so far is to stay away as far as possible from any idea of a solution.

-At some point the solutions layers kick in and start to look at actual ways to replace the negative causes with positive ones.
+At some point, the solutions layers kick in and start to look at actual ways to replace the negative cases with positive ones.
 These groups don’t think about things like feasibility, but more groups will be introduced later to take care of that.
-At that point the prioritization groups, the feasibility groups, and various quality assurance groups, together with many, are introduced to this novel intelligence eco-system.
+At that point, the prioritization groups, the feasibility groups, and various quality assurance groups, together with many, are introduced to this novel intelligence eco-system.